iddm/urlshortener-rs/README.md

 A very simple urlshortener for Rust.

 This library aims to implement as much URL shortener services as possible and to provide an interface as minimal and simple as possible.
+For easing pain with dependency hell, the library provides request objects since 0.9.0 version which can be used for performing requests via user http-client library.

 ## Implementations